Kean University: Main Campus

 Kean's Main Campus (121.5 acre) is located in Union, New Jersey and contains most of the university's buildings and institutions.
 All resident students reside on the Main Campus.

 Liberty Hall Campus

 The Liberty Hall Campus (28.5 acre) is also in Union Township, across Morris Avenue from the main campus.

 East Campus

-The East Campus (35.4 acre) is located in Hillside, New Jersey in the former Pingry School campus.
+The East Campus (35.4 acre) is located in Hillside, New Jersey, in the former Pingry School campus adjacent to the Liberty Hall campus.
 It hosts Nathan Weiss East Campus, as well as additional athletic fields, the East Campus Gym, Jacqueline Towns Court, Enlow Recital Hall, the College of Health Professions and Human Services, a self-serve cafe, the President's House, and the Ruth Horowitz Alumni House.
 Several NBA teams have practiced at Jacqueline Towns Court, including the Minnesota Timberwolves, Milwaukee Bucks, and more.

 Kean Ocean

 A campus in Toms River, New Jersey, called Kean Ocean is currently in operation and is temporarily housed at Ocean County College until the new campus is built.
 The new building is called the Gateway building which opened in December 2012.